Last updated on February 20th, 2025 at 11:44 am

 Then comes the history taking.

-History is a very important part of orthopaedic assessment for physiotherapist or any other medical assessment.
-This is because during history taking a physiotherapist actually interview or interact with your patient face to face, it gives us an opportunity to establish a rapport with the patient.
-The way we put our question is more of an art than a science.
+History is a very important part of orthopaedic assessment for physiotherapists or any other medical assessment.
+This is because during history taking a physiotherapist actually interviews or interacts with your patient face to face.

 During this, we should make him/her comfortable and allow him to express his opinion of his pain in his words.
-We should be like a patience listener so that we can as much information as possible.
+We should be like a patient listener so that we can as much information as possible.

-We have already discussed history taking in a very detailed matter in one of our previous article “How to take History of a Patient in an impressive way?“, you can refer to this article for further details.
+We have already discussed history taking in a very detailed matter in one of our previous articles “How to take History of a Patient in an impressive way?“, you can refer to this article for further details.
 Here we will just have an overview.

 History taking involves the following important points: